Types of Retirement Accounts:

 - Inherited IRAs retain the tax basis of the account when it was set up by the original account holder.

-When you make an after-tax contribution, you pay taxes on that contribution before it hits your account.
+When you make a post-tax IRA contribution, you pay taxes on that contribution before it hits your retirement account.
 If you earned $100,000 and then make a $6,000 Roth contribution, you pay taxes on $100,000.

 Be aware there are income limits to being eligible to making a Roth contribution.

 In IRS Publication 590 you can read about the income limits for writing off a Traditional IRA contribution and being eligible in making a Roth IRA Contribution.